comprealugueagora/MongoZ/README.md

 ```
 # Install
-npm install -g mongoku
+npm install -g mongoz

 # Run from your current terminal
-mongoku start
+mongoz start
 ```

-You can also run Mongoku as a daemon, using either [PM2](https://github.com/Unitech/pm2) or [Forever](https://github.com/foreverjs/forever).
+You can also run MongoZ as a daemon, using either [PM2](https://github.com/Unitech/pm2) or [Forever](https://github.com/foreverjs/forever).

 ```
-mongoku start --pm2
+mongoz start --pm2
 # or
-mongoku start --forever
+mongoz start --forever
 ```

 ### Docker